Top credit cards with cell phone protection

 What is credit card cell phone protection?

-In most, if not all cases, credit card cell phone insurance reimburses you if your cell phone is stolen or if it becomes damaged in some way.
-A small deductible is usually required with each claim, and the amount of coverage offered with each claim is usually capped at around $600.
-This varies by credit card, but $600 seems to be the common cap amount.
+In most cases, credit card cell phone insurance reimburses you if your cell phone is stolen or becomes damaged in some way.
+A small deductible is usually required for each claim (usually $25 to $100), and the amount of coverage offered with each claim is usually capped at around $600 to $800.
+Of course, coverage limits and other fine print details vary by card.

 Does free cell phone insurance cover all types of cell phones?

-Yes.
-As long as the cell phone insurance comes with your credit card, and you pay the phone bill with your credit card, you should be covered for any phone – and multiple phones.
-For example, if you’re paying for your cell phone bill but also your spouse and kids’ phones, and it’s your kid’s cell phone that is stolen or winds up with a cracked screen, that should all be covered.
+As long as the cell phone insurance comes with your credit card and you meet requirements outlined in your policy details, you should be covered for any phone – and multiple phones.
+If you’re paying for your cell phone bill but also your spouse and kids’ phones and it’s your kid’s cell phone that is stolen or winds up with a cracked screen, for example, that should all be covered.

 Credit cards with cell phone protection